-- A group of Japanese companies, where a Japanese parent (a) company directly, or indirectly through other Japanese companies, owns no less than 100% of other Japanese subsidiaries, can elect to file, subject to the approval of the Commissioner of the National Tax Agency, a consolidated tax return.
+(a) A group of Japanese companies, where a Japanese parent company directly, or indirectly through other Japanese companies, owns no less than 100% of other Japanese subsidiaries, can elect to file, subject to the approval of the Commissioner of the National Tax Agency, a consolidated tax return.
 The consolidated tax is calculated on the basis of the aggregate net taxable income of the parent company and all consolidated subsidiaries.
-With certain exceptions, when a company participates in the consolidated tax return group from outside, the participating company's carry-forward losses will be lost and cannot be used to offset the income of the existing companies in the consolidated tax return group.
-The consolidated tax return rules were significantly amended in 2020 and the new rules will be applicable to tax years beginning on or after April 1, 2022, under which the scope of restrictions on the carry-forward of losses will be amended. - Separate from the abovementioned consolidated tax (b) return rules, there are special rules for intra-group transactions (the "Group Taxation Rules"), which apply to group companies in a "100% group" (i.e., companies that have a direct or indirect 100% shareholding relationship), even if they do not elect to file a consolidated tax return.
+When a company participates in the consolidated tax return group from outside, the participating company's carry-forward losses will only be used to offset the income of its own and not the income of other companies in the consolidated tax return group.
+The consolidated tax return rules were significantly amended in 2020 and the new rules are applicable to tax years beginning on or after April 1, 2022.
+Under the new rules, the scope of restrictions on the carry-forward of losses was tightened in that the losses incurred by the parent company are made subject to restriction.
+On the other hand, the scope of the revaluation at the time of commencement of (b) Separate from the abovementioned consolidated tax return rules, there are special rules for intra-group transactions (the "Group Taxation Rules"), which apply to group companies in a "100% group" (i.e., companies that have a direct or indirect 100% shareholding relationship), even if they do not elect to file a consolidated tax return.
 The Group Taxation Rules apply to Japanese companies wholly owned by a foreign or Japanese company or an individual (to which certain family members' ownership is attributed).
-The Group Taxation Rules include the following rules, among others: (i) deferral of capital gains/ losses from transfer of certain assets between Japanese companies in a 100% group; and (ii) denial of deduction and exclusion of income on donations between Japanese companies in a 100% group.
+The Group Taxation Rules include the following rules, among others: (i) deferral of capital gains/ losses from the transfer of certain assets between Japanese companies in a 100% group; and (ii) denial of deduction and exclusion of income on donations between Japanese companies in a 100% group.
 Under the Group Taxation Rules, the losses of one company are not allowed to be used to offset income of other group companies.

-In Japan, neither the consolidation rules nor Group Taxation Rules allow for relief for losses of overseas subsidiaries.
+In Japan, neither the consolidation rules nor the Group Taxation Rules allow for relief for losses of overseas subsidiaries.